AdarshRai0/PIG-GAME/README.md

 Now you are ready to get started 🎉

-Contributing
+#Contributing

 Get started with this simple and easy to follow project, it doesn't matter whether you are a beginner or a professional in web-development and open source!
 We are always here to help you out and get started.

-Find an issue,
+#Find an issue:

-then solve the issue and make a pull request to the repo.
+Then solve the issue and make a pull request to the repo.
 If you didn't find any helpful issues for you then raise an issue and start solving the issue..